The Ultimate Guide to Opal Gemstones

-However, these digits do mean something, and the mining industry commonly uses them to categorize different colors or "play-of-color" within each type.
+However, these digits do mean something, and the mining industry commonly uses them to categorize different colors or variations within each type.

 Opal Done Right

-Opal gemstones are the most diverse on earth, with many colors and unique features.
+Opal gemstones are some of the most diverse on earth, with many colors and unique features.

 They're also quite popular all around the globe due to their colorful appearance.
 Due to the popularity and scarcity of this stone, these stones may require a more significant investment depending on the size and where it's from.

 Nonetheless, there's an option for everybody!